Ensuring economic and environmental health in our communities.

 Wood is not only a renewable resource, it is an incredibly efficient way to meet a number of economic, social, and environmental needs.
 Trees remove and store CO2 from the atmosphere as they grow.
 Harvesting and turning trees into lumber for buildings, furniture, and other products helps us capture that carbon while meeting needs for housing and development.
 The Pacific Northwest is one of the best places on earth to grow trees so all our wood materials are sourced and manufactured locally.

-Forests support rural and urban communities.
+Forests support rural and urban communities

 Plant a tree and all sorts of things sprout up around them.
 Wildlife.
 Recreation.
 Jobs.
 Energy.
 Opportunities.
 Sustainably managed forests ensure these benefits will be plentiful well into the future.
 Local forests enable rural wood manufacturing and supply communities across the U.S. and abroad with green building materials and a variety of other products.

-From the forest
+From the forest to the mill to the world.

 What People Are Saying About Wood Products